-After successful 2015, 2017, 2018, 2019, and 2020 events in Michigan, Writing Day Workshops is excited to announce The 2021 Michigan Writing Workshop — an online “How to Get Published” writing event on April 9-10, 2021.
+After successful 2015, 2017, 2018, 2019, 2020, and 2021 events in Michigan, Writing Day Workshops is excited to announce The 2022 Michigan Writing Workshop — an online “How to Get Published” writing event on Feb.
+4-5, 2022.
 (Writers are welcome to attend virtually from everywhere and anywhere.)

 This writing event is a wonderful opportunity to get intense instruction over the course of two days, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited online “seats” at the event (200 total).
 All questions about the event regarding schedule, details and registration are answered below.
-Thank you for your interest in the 2021 Michigan Writing Workshop!
+Thank you for your interest in the 2022 Michigan Writing Workshop!

-ONLINE: The 2021 MWW is an Online Conference to keep everyone safe, on April 9-10, 2021.
+ONLINE: The 2022 MWW is an Online Conference to keep everyone safe, on Feb.
+4-5, 2022.
 There is much more to say about this, but immediately you should understand 1) Online events are easy and awesome, and the online events we’ve done thus far have received wonderful feedback, 2) You do not have to be tech-savvy to do this, and 3) We are keeping all aspects of a traditional in-person event, including one-on-one agent & editor pitching, which will now be done by Skype or Zoom or phone.
 Learn all details about what it means to have a writers conference online.)

 WHAT IS IT?

-This is a special two-day “How to Get Published” writing workshop on April 9-10, 2021.
+This is a special two-day online “How to Get Published” writing workshop on Feb.
+4-5, 2022.
 In other words, it’s two days full of classes and advice designed to give you the best instruction concerning how to get your writing & books published.
 We’ll discuss your publishing opportunities today, how to write queries & pitches, how to market yourself and your books, what makes an agent/editor stop reading your manuscript, and more.
 No matter what you’re writing — fiction or nonfiction — the two days of classes will help point you in the right direction.
 Writers of all genres are welcome.
 And even though this is the “Michigan” Writing Workshop, make no mistake — writers from everywhere are welcome to attend virtually.

 This event is designed to squeeze as much into two days of learning as possible.
 You can ask any questions you like during the online classes, and get your specific concerns addressed.
 We will have literary agents onsite to give feedback and take pitches from writers, as well.
 See many of our success stories, where writers have signed with agents after meeting them at WDW events.